 Yesterday, Seadrill Partners (NYSE:SDLP) announced that it has entered into a settlement agreement due to downtime that the West Aquarius semisubmersible incurred during the mobilization process to Canada for its most recent assignment.
 Here is what happened to require the need for this settlement and what it means for investors in the company.

 The West Aquarius is a 2009-built ultra-deepwater semisubmersible offshore drilling rig that was primarily operating in Southeast Asia following its initial departure from the shipyard.
-The rig's work in Southeast Asia was performed for ExxonMobil (XOM) under a worldwide long-term contract.
-In May 2012, Norwegian oil and gas giant Statoil (STO) entered into an agreement to utilize the rig for operations...
+The rig's work in Southeast Asia was performed for ExxonMobil (NYSE:XOM) under a worldwide long-term contract.
+In May 2012, Norwegian oil and gas giant Statoil (NYSE:STO) entered into an agreement to utilize the rig for operations...

 |FREE||SA PRO MEMBERS|

 |IDEA GENERATOR||X||Exclusive access to 10 PRO ideas every day|

 |INVESTING IDEAS LIBRARY||X||Exclusive access to PRO library of more than 15,000 ideas|

 |SECTOR EXPERT NETWORK||X||Exclusive access to all sector experts for direct consultation|

 |PERFORMANCE TRACKING||X||Track performance of all PRO stock ideas|